nodejs/node/doc/api/child_process.md

 disabled.

 On non-Windows platforms, if `options.detached` is set to `true`, the child process will be made the leader of a new process group and session.
-Note that child processes may continue running after the parent exits regardless of whether they are detached or not.
+Child processes may continue running after the parent exits regardless of whether they are detached or not.
 See setsid(2) for more information.

 By default, the parent will wait for the detached child to exit.
 To prevent the parent from waiting for a given `subprocess` to exit, use the